Brand strategy

 I'm Spring, founder of Brander.
 PhD in Materials Science.
 Visiting Scholar at Berkeley National Laboratory.
 Co-founder of Elos Skateboards, a Silicon Valley D2C brand.
 Over the past 4+ years, I've helped many brands rewrite their product stories.
 My background isn't marketing or creative advertising — I approach brand problems with engineering training.

-My background isn't traditional marketing or creative advertising — it's a PhD in Materials Science and laboratory research training.
-This shaped how I think: I look for underlying structure, variables, data, and system design to understand problems.
-Anything complex can be broken down, tested, and optimized.
+My background isn't in traditional marketing or advertising creativity—it's a PhD in Materials Science and laboratory research training.
+This taught me to understand problems from the ground up: through underlying structures, variables, data, and system design.
+Anything complex can be broken down, validated, and then optimized.

-After bringing this thinking into the brand world, I noticed something: 99% of brand problems aren't creative problems.
-They're structural problems.
+After bringing this way of thinking and working into the branding world, I discovered something: 80% of the sales bottlenecks brands face aren't creative problems—they're structural problems.

-After my own venture, I moved into brand strategy work.
-Over the past few years, I've helped ORA Engineering, SolidFocus, TeamJoined, Comhope TCM, Ciao Laser and others rewrite their value.
+After my startup, I moved into brand strategy.
+Over the past few years, I've helped companies like ORA Engineering, SolidFocus, and Motorpro grow by rewriting their value the right way.

-What Brander does is simple: help these companies articulate their value clearly, so the market sees them the right way.
-Help technical people be respected when they speak.
-Help professional services be understood.
-Help international buyers treat Taiwanese companies as partners.
+What Brander wants to do is simple: help your company articulate its value clearly, so the market sees it the right way.
+To make technical people's words respected, professional services understood, and international buyers treat Taiwanese companies as partners.

-So I'm also developing Marketing Monster (marketingmonster.ai) — an AI tool that helps brand teams translate strategy into daily content.
-Brander is the strategy home base.
-Marketing Monster is the tool for daily implementation.
-Currently in v2 development.
+That's why I'm also developing Marketing Monster (marketingmonster.ai)—an AI tool that helps brand teams translate strategy into everyday content.
+Version 2 is currently in development.